wslservice.exe: Real or Fake?

 A copy appears in %AppData%, %LocalAppData%, %Temp%, a browser policy/cache folder, Downloads, or a random vendor-looking folder Suspicious.
 Preserve the path, disable suspicious startup entries, and scan the system.

-A firewall, antivirus, or security tool reports outbound traffic from a strange wslservice.exe path Treat it as potentially malicious until you verify the executable, command line, and network destination.
+A firewall, antivirus, or security tool reports outbound traffic from a strange wslservice.exe path Treat it as potentially malicious until you verify the executable, command line, network destination, and startup source.

 You do not use WSL, no Linux distribution is installed, and the process still returns after reboot Investigate persistence: Startup apps, Task Scheduler, services, browser policies, and recent installers.